Cellosaurus logo

 2) Misspellings

-Misspellings are captured in the Cellosaurus through the comment category "Misspelling".
+Misspellings are captured in Cellosaurus through the comment category "Misspelling".
 Examples:

 CVCL_Z275: